 The Chisasibi Child Language Acquisition Study (CCLAS) began in 2004, and is located in the (North East) Cree-speaking community of Chisasibi, Quebec, in the Cree territory of Eeyou Istchee.
-CCLAS is a "naturalistic" study which examines the linguistic stages children pass through as they learn to speak Cree as their first language.
-A so-called "language acquisition study", CCLAS documents the linguistic journey children embark on in their early (language-learning) years.
+CCLAS is a "naturalistic" study which documents the linguistic stages children pass through as they learn to speak Cree as their first language.
+A "language acquisition study", CCLAS documents the linguistic journey children embark on in their language-learning years.
 Many of the world's languages are the focus of acquisition studies.

 Our first acknowledgement goes to the families who volunteered to participate in this study.
 The project would not have been possible without their (continuing) generosity, patience and understanding.
 They put up with the inconvenience of filming in order to contribute to the support of their language, a fact we always bear in mind as we proceed with our work.
 Thus, we extend our biggest thanks to the children of CCLAS and to their families.
 We also thank the various Cree community organizations that have supported CCLAS over the years.
 Special thanks to the Cree School Board for their support over the years since we began, and for their hospitailty while we are in Chisasibi.
 For primary funding, CCLAS gratefully acknowledges the Social Sciences and Humanities Council for Canada (SSHRC):